LattePandaTeam/Docs/content/alpha_edition/powering.md

 ## JST 4p DC Input Connector

 !!! warning
-    Please make sure to protect the system powering from wrong power connections for positive and negative pins!!!
-And review your powering connection again and again before powering the system.
+    Please  make sure that the positive and negative pins are connected correctly!
+Double check the power connection before powering the system.

 The voltage range of Alpha power input connector is 10~15 volts.
 So if you're choosing the lipo battery, it should be 3~4 cells.
 The standard power source is 3A @ 12 volts.
 The booting power is like 10 watts.
 And operation power is like 5 watts without much load.

 <center>![DC Input Port](/assets/images/DC_Input_Port_Alpha.jpg)</center>
 ### Input Specification

 * 10-15 volts